FOLLOW US

 Protecting yourself and your belongings

-Tourists have been overcharged at bars and clubs (‘gentlemen’s clubs’), sometimes by thousands of Euros, and threatened with violence if they will not pay.
+Tourists have been overcharged at certain ‘gentlemen’s clubs’, sometimes by thousands of euros, and threatened with violence if they refuse to pay.

 Pickpockets operate in tourist areas.
 Avoid carrying large sums of cash, do not leave valuables unattended and use hotel safes if possible.